Welcome Runners to London's most exclusive race, the Richmond RunFest!

 Old Deer Park (next to Pools on the Park Leisure Centre), Twickenham Rd, Richmond TW9 2SF.
 Click here

-The 5k Pirate Run is a loop of Old Deer Park starting at 12:30pm.
+The 5k Run is a loop of Old Deer Park.
 The course is all on grass and the Pirate themed cheer points will keep the fun going until the finish where every finisher gets a great medal and Nike tee!

 Kids' Miles races Start and Finish Location